BAA-NGP: Bundle-Adjusting Accelerated Neural Graphics Primitives: Methodology

 \subsubsection{Network Architecture}

 We start with an established model for learning implicit neural representations, i.e., neural radiance field, consisting of a neural network model for representing $F_\theta(p)$.
-One of the most successful models for this task is a multi-layered perceptron (MLP).
-Our final model involves the following stages for image reconstruction: inverted sphere parameterization, multi-resolution hash encoding, then a multi-layer perceptron decoder.
+One of the most successful models for this task is an MLP.
+Our final model involves the following stages for image reconstruction: inverted sphere parameterization, multi-resolution hash encoding, then an MLP decoder.

-\emph{Parameterized camera poses to contracted/reparameterized 3D points}: Since hash grids and occupancy grids need finite bounding boxes known in advance, handling bounded and unbounded scenes require different 3D space parameterizations.
-For bounded scenes with given bounding box, we use affine transformations to bring the volume of interest into axis-aligned bounding box $[0,1]^3$.
+\emph{\textbf{Parameterized camera poses to contracted 3D points}}: Since hash grids and occupancy grids need finite bounding boxes known in advance, handling bounded and unbounded scenes requires different 3D space parameterizations.
+For bounded scenes with a given bounding box, we use affine transformations to bring the volume of interest into an axis-aligned bounding box $[0,1]^3$.
 For unbounded scenes, we apply an inverted sphere parameterization allowing compact mapping of close and far locations \cite{zhang2020nerf++}.
+A point $(x, y, z)$ seen by a virtual camera with camera center $o\in\mathcal{R}^3$ along a ray $r=o+td$ with unit direction $d\in\mathcal{R}^3$, and with distance $t=[0,\infty]$, can be located arbitrarily far.
+To address this, a point within the unit sphere, centered at the origin, is unchanged.
+A point outside of the volume $h = \sqrt{x^2 + y^2 + z^2} > 1$ is reparameterized to quadruple $(x', y', z', 1/h)$, where $(x', y', z')=(x,y,z)/h$, and $x'^2 + y'^2 + z'^2 = 1$.
+Affine transformations are used to bring points within the volume into $[0,1]^3$ and reparameterized 4D representation into $[0,1]^4$.